FAFSA Simplification Changes are Coming!

 An academic advisor has determined one or more of my courses are not required for my program of study (declared major/minor).
 What can I do?

 If you are registered for one or more courses not applicable to your degree program, that course(s) cannot be covered by your federal financial aid.
 As noted in the previous question, you can check your courses at DegreeWorks or by reviewing your academic map or the undergraduate catalog.
 If you are uncertain about classes that apply to your degree requirements, you can consult with your academic advisor.
 The opportunity to adjust your schedule ends at the end of the first week of class.
+Sometimes adding a minor is an option so that the course then counts.

 It is important to remember most forms of financial aid, including federal financial aid, are limited in nature.
 Using financial aid to fund coursework required for your program of study is a wise way to use this limited resource.